MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr.md

 ## What is OpenXR?

-The core OpenXR 1.0 API provides the base functionality you'll need to build an engine that can target both holographic devices like HoloLens 2 and immersive devices like Windows Mixed Reality headsets:
+The OpenXR API provides the core pose prediction, frame timing and spatial input functionality you'll need to build an engine that can target both holographic devices like HoloLens 2 and immersive devices like Windows Mixed Reality headsets.
-* Systems + sessions
-* Reference spaces (view, local, stage)
-* View configurations (mono, stereo)
-* Swapchains + frame timing
-* Composition layers
-* Input and haptics
-* Graphics API + platform integration

 To learn about the OpenXR API, check out the OpenXR 1.0 <a href="https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html" target="_blank">specification</a>, <a href="https://www.khronos.org/registry/OpenXR/specs/1.0/man/html/openxr.html" target="_blank">API reference</a> and <a href="https://www.khronos.org/files/openxr-10-reference-guide.pdf" target="_blank">quick reference guide</a>.
 For more information, see the <a href="https://www.khronos.org/openxr/" target="_blank">Khronos OpenXR page</a>.